SaurabhBayani/es6-github-viewer/README.md

 # es6-github-viewer
 Simple app to search user and repos of github using all concepts of es6.

-This app covers component of ES6
+This app covers concepts of ES6

 # To Run
 1. Clone or Download and Extract